Dining in Les Arcs

-There is a good selection of restaurants on the slopes in Les Arcs and even more if you travel across to La Plagne.
-Most of them are family friendly and prices are not outrageous for a ski resort.
-Of course with the ski in/ ski out nature of the Arcs villages there is always the option of popping back to your apartment for lunch.
+There's a good selection of restaurants on the slopes in Les Arcs and even more if you travel across to La Plagne.
+Most are family-friendly and prices are not outrageous for a ski resort.
+Of course with the ski-in/ski-out nature of the Arcs villages there is always the option of popping back to your apartment for lunch.

-L’Arpette at 2050m has both self- service and table service options as well as a bar if you would just like a drink.
-It is a well placed stop en route back to either 1600 or 1800.
+L’Arpette at 2050m has both self-service and table service options as well as a bar if you would just like a drink.
+It is a well-placed stop en route back to either 1600 or 1800.
 The sun terrace has some of the best views of the valley which is why we love this place, oh and because of the cheese!
 Cheese is their speciality so we recommend you try out their tartiflette or fondue.
-If you like it enough to go back for dinner then check out our après guide to hear all about their evening mountain meal parties.
+If you like it enough to go back for dinner then check out our après guide to read all about their evening mountain meal parties.

 Solliet above Villaroger is a delightful wooden chalet which offers great food with a great view from their terrace.
-Cordée above Peisey offers the usual favourites at a great price with excellent service.
-Lastly, if you are looking for somewhere to warm up on a cold day, then head over on the Arc 1800 side by the Grizzly chair where you will find Enfants Terrible which has a self service restaurant on the ground floor and fine dining above, we’ve heard good things about their fare and even better things about their hot chocolates which are extra large!
-La Créche also serves up a delicious hot chocolate.
+If you are looking for somewhere to warm up on a cold day, then head over on the Arc 1800 side by the Grizzly chair where you will fin Aux Enfants Terrible which has a self-service restaurant on the ground floor and fine dining above.
+We’ve heard good things about their food and even better things about their hot chocolates which are extra-large!
+La Crèche also serves up a delicious hot chocolate.

-In 1600 the slopeside Chalet de L'Arcelle is a cosy option that serves fantastic food and The Cairn is another great option serving both Italian and Savoyard specialities.
+In 1600 the slopeside Chalet de L'Arcelle is a cosy option that serves fantastic food and Le Cairn is another great option serving both Italian and Savoyard specialities.

 In Arc 1950 you can find a few different choices, our favourite of which is Chalet du Luigi, brilliant to fill up with pasta before a big day on the mountain.
 La Table des Lys has some great wines and comes highly recommended.
 The restaurants in Arc 1950 get pretty busy, especially on the weekends and peak weeks so we recommend you book ahead to avoid going hungry!

-Arc 200 is similarly busy to 1950, so again book ahead to avoid being disappointed.
-We love Chez Euz – go for a pizza here, you won’t regret it.
+Arc 2000 is similarly busy to 1950, so again book ahead to avoid being disappointed.
+We love Chez Eux – go for a pizza here, you won’t regret it.